updatemike/uni/cadeiras/iaed/notes/README.md

 ```
 Remember that it matters if a variable is initialized with a value to prevent odd behaviour.
 In c global and static variables are initialized to 0 automatically, unless you give it another value.
-Static variables get defined once and future definitions are ignoredand the value is kept.
+Static variables get defined once and future definitions are ignored and the value is kept.
 ```c
 int a, b, c;
 int count() {